kovyrin/teleport-exec/RFD.md

 * Networking namespace will be used to separate the user command from the host OS network, but we're not going to build any bridges, etc to connect container network to the host.

-* We're going to create a new clean filesystem by extracting an Alpine Root FS image per command, which will use 5Mb of disk space per container.
-In a production environment we would probably rely on some kind of layered filesystem like overlayfs to save on disk resources.
+* We're going to reuse the host root filesystem instead of creating a separate clean FS for each container (using something like Alpine Root FS, etc).

 #### Availability and resource limits